 Koye was also involved T&L Sugars Ltd v Tate & Lyle Industries Ltd EWHC 2696 (Comm) (assisting Yash Kulkarni).
 Part of the trial involved issues relating to Inward Processing Relief under EU and HMRC rules; and issues as to futures positions taken out in relation to the purchase of raw sugar and the sale of refined sugar)

 Koye acts on a broad range of arbitrations administered by the ICC, LMAA and LCIA.
 He also acts I respect of trade arbitrations involving GAFTA, FOSFA, RSA and LME.

-He has recently acted as junior (led by Simon Croall QC) in a multi-million-dollar arbitration concerning the effect of a prolonged detention of a vessel by Venezuelan authorities on, a time charterparty on Shelltime 4 form.
+He is also currently acting as junior (led by Simon Croall QC) in a multi-million-dollar arbitration concerning the effect of a prolonged detention of a vessel by Venezuelan authorities on, a time charterparty on Shelltime 4 form.
 The case raised issues of frustration and the construction of off-hire clauses

 His in-house experience in the litigation team of one the world’s largest energy multi-nationals also saw him acting as advocate on:

 Aviation takes up a significant part of Koye’s practice.
 He has advised on various issues, including: